adrayv/alexa-my-boxing-coach/README.md

 So get your heavy bag or even work mitts with a partner!
 A great home boxing experience is just a few words away.

 # Try it out
 On your Amazon Echo device, or on the [Alexa Simulator](https://echosim.io/), say *"Alexa, open My Boxing Coach"*.
-You can also define number of rounds on launch by saying something like, *"Alexa, ask my boxing coach for eleven rounds of boxing"* or *"Alexa, tell me boxing coach to give me five rounds"*.
+You can also define number of rounds on launch by saying something like, *"Alexa, ask my boxing coach for eleven rounds of boxing"* or *"Alexa, tell my boxing coach to give me five rounds"*.
 [Skill Page](http://alexa.amazon.com/spa/index.html#skills/dp/B0745B95TV/?ref=skill_dsk_skb_sr_0)